razorpay/blade/rfcs/2024-08-21-motion-presets.md

 Although we explored it, we're not planning to build presets around it yet since

 1. Lack of browser support in modern browsers
-2. The syntax being CSS so requires different exploration than our other framer motion presets
+2. The syntax being CSS so requires different exploration than our other motion/react's presets
 3. Rare usecase because its only valid in cross-application navigations such as navigating to dashboard post login
 4. The syntax of view-transition for MPA has changed in the past and might change again since its not well adopted yet.

 https://stackblitz.com/edit/stackblitz-starters-jevyms?description=HTML/CSS/JS%20Starter&file=script.js,styles.css,page2.html&terminalHeight=10&title=Static%20Starter

 **Conclusion:** Thus we can wait for some time for it to mature and be supported in browsers.
-Framer Motion itself might come up with some wrappers on top of their API to support this which will make it easier for us to implement presets
+Motion React itself might come up with some wrappers on top of their API to support this which will make it easier for us to implement presets

 ## Library Comparison